-Indiana Freedom of Choice Award and 21st Century Scholarship: The FAFSA must be filed by April 15 each year in order to be eligible for state grant assistance the following year.
+The FAFSA must be filed by April 15 each year to be eligible for state grant assistance the following year.
 You must respond to any correspondence you might receive from SFA or you may lose all state grant eligibility.

-Recipients of the Indiana Freedom of Choice Award must successfully complete 6 Wabash credits each year in order to partially renew their state grant eligibility.
+Recipients of the FOC Award must successfully complete 6 Wabash credits each year to partially renew state grant eligibility.

-Recipients of the Indiana Freedom of Choice Award and the 21st Century Scholarship must successfully complete 7.5 Wabash credits each year in order to fully renew their state grant eligibility.
+Recipients of the FOC Award and the 21st Century Scholarship must successfully complete 7.5 Wabash credits each year to fully renew state grant eligibility.

-"Academic year" for Indiana state grant purposes is defined as 12 months from the time the student first enrolls.
+"Academic year" for state grant purposes is defined as 12 months from the time the student first enrolls.